Oops..

 No, a tourist visa does not permit you to work.
 You need a specific work visa to be employed in the country.

-While not mandatory, having a flight reservation can strengthen your application and demonstrate your travel intentions.
+While it’s not mandatory, having a flight reservation can strengthen your application and demonstrate your travel intentions.

 he Schengen visa allows travel within the Schengen Area, which includes the Czech Republic.
 If it’s your main destination, you apply for the visa through Czech authorities.

-You can get help from visa service agencies, immigration lawyers, or directly from the Czech embassy or consulate.
+You can seek help from visa service agencies, immigration lawyers, or directly from the Slovak embassy or consulate.